u9n/instrumentor/README.md

 Registry probably be made as an extension so it can be saved in the global app context.

 have the `transfer()` be registed to be run using Flasks `after_request` decorator.

+#### Instrumenting Celery Tasks

+By making a new decorator that can wrap the normal task decorator it is possible to add instrumenting capabilities when running a task. after task has run call `transfer()` on the registry.
+It should also be possible to add celery specific metrics as task execution time, memory consumption etc.

+## Exposition

+Since the format in redis is predefined an exposition client could be written in any language.
+Included in the library is a very simple exposition client.
+The results from the client can then be returned in a for example a django view.
+The client only knows about the namespace it should collect and does so with the HGETALL command in Redis.

+Metrics could be exposed in the web application that you are instrumenting or a separate webapp just for exposition could be set up, that also could expose several namespaces (applications).
+This way scraping is decoupled from you application and can be scaled accordingly.